-Ayala Land, Inc. (ALI or "the Company") posted a net income after tax (attributable to equity holders of ALI) of P14.80 billion for the year 2014, 26% higher than the reported net income after tax (attributable to equity holders of ALI) of P11.74 billion in 2013.
+Ayala Land, Inc. (ALI or "the Company") posted a net income after tax (attributable to equity holders of ALI) of P14.80 billion for the year 2014, 26% higher that the reported net income of P11.74 billion in 2013.
 Consolidated revenues reached P95.20 billion, 17% higher year-on-year.
 Revenues from Real Estate which comprised bulk of consolidated revenues, increased by 17% to P89.03 billion mainly driven by the strong performance across the Property Development, Commercial Leasing and Services businesses.

 The ratio of General and Administrative Expenses (GAE) to revenues improved further to 6.5% from 7.3% year-on-year.
-Earnings before interest and taxes (EBIT) margin improved to 27.4% in 2014 from 25.9% in the previous year.
+Earnings before interest and taxes (EBIT) margin improved to 31% in 2014 from 28% in the previous year.